-- Receptacle Receptacle

-- 1. Be sure surface unit controls are OFF.

-- 2. Line up opening in the reflector bowl with the surface unit receptacle.
+- 1. Be sure surface unit controls are OFF. - Line up opening in the reflector bowl and notch in trim ring with the surface unit receptacle.

 - 4. While pushing the surface unit terminal into the receptacle, lift a little on the edge of the unit nearest the receptacle. - 5.
-When the terminal is pushed into the receptacle as far as it will go, the surface unit will fit into the reflector bowl.
+When the terminal is pushed into the receptacle as far as it will go, the surface unit will fit into the trim ring.

-3. Hold the surface unit as level as possible with the terminal just started into the receptacle.
+Hold the surface unit as level as possible with the terminal just started into the receptacle.